sawmj/sawmj.github.io/_posts/2023-04-16-Create-Free-VPN.md

 What does that mean?
-Any "Always Free" Server may be reclaimed by Oracle Cloud if it was idle for a period of 7-days, Meaning if you don't use your Server for a week your server will be flagged as idle and it will be reclaimed/deleted.
+Any "Always Free" Server may be reclaimed by Oracle Cloud if it was idle for a period of 7-days,

+In another word, if you don't use your Server for a week your server will be flagged as idle and it will be reclaimed/deleted.

 And we don't want to Re-Create our VPN server every week, right?